Call for Abstracts

 ACNAP Doctoral Student Award

-- Submit in this category to benefit from:
+- Finalists in this category benefit from:

-- An Award Certificate
+- An award certificate

 - Selection process: the selection committee will review the final top scoring abstracts to appoint the finalists.
 The selected abstracts will be presented to a jury in a dedicated session including a questions and answers section

-Abstracts not selected for this Award session will be automatically considered for the other abstract sessions.
+Abstracts not selected for this award session will automatically be considered for the other abstract sessions.

 Oral Abstract sessions